PoP-PoPAPI/api/README.md

 - [PoP REST API](https://github.com/getpop/api-rest)
 - [PoP GraphQL API](https://github.com/getpop/api-graphql)

-## Defining what data to fetch through fields

-Through a parameter `datastructure` in the URL we can select if the response must be REST-compatible or GraphQL-compatible.
-To fetch the data fields, for REST it supports default fields (as in typical REST behaviour), or explicitly querying for the fields, like in GraphQL.
-For this, the GraphQL query is passed in the URL through parameter `fields`, converted to a "custom dot notation" format:
+## Query syntax

+PoP accepts the query through parameter `fields`, following a syntax based on that from GraphQL, but provided as a single-line query:

+- Fields are separated with `,`
-- Defining the path to a field with `.`
+- Define the field path with `.`
-- Separating different nodes with `,`
-- Grouping all property fields on a node with `|`
+- Group all properties on a node with `|`
+- Field arguments are surrounded by `(...)`, and separated by `;`
+- Aliases are prepended with `@`
+- Variables are prefixed with `$`
+- Fragments are prefixed with `--`
+- Directives are surrounded by `<...>`, inside which they follow the same syntax as a field

 For instance, the following GraphQL query: